Restoring Forests, Transforming Lives: How Essential Oils Are Empowering Communities in Mt. Kenya

 A Nature-Based Solution Driven by Local Communities

 In response, Horizon Business Ventures Limited (HBV), an essential oil producer, has taken a groundbreaking approach to tackle these issues head-on.
-By leveraging the untapped potential of native plants and community stewardship, the company has created a sustainable value chain that combines environmental restoration with economic empowerment.
+By leveraging the potential of native plants and community stewardship, the company has created a sustainable value chain that combines environmental restoration with economic empowerment.
 HBV sources raw materials—seeds, nuts, and leaves—from community-preserved forests and farming landscapes in Mount Kenya, working closely with local groups, 70% of which are led by women.
 HBV then use these raw materials to produce essential oils, primarily for use in the skincare industry.

 Local people are at the heart of the initiative, using their deep knowledge of native plants to identify the species with the most oil-bearing potential.

-“By tapping into indigenous knowledge and sustainable harvesting practices, we’ve not only created a product for the global skincare market, but we’ve also empowered communities to become the protectors of their environment,” says Bernard Muchiri, CEO of HBV.
+“By tapping into indigenous knowledge and sustainable harvesting practices, we’ve not only created a product for the global skincare market, but we’ve also empowered communities to become the protectors of their environment,” says Bernard Muchiri, director of HBV.
 “Our model allows people to earn a climate-resilient income, while contributing to the conservation of forests they’ve lived alongside for generations.”

 Empowering Women and Youth through Forest-Based Livelihoods